-- "Setting Object Security on an Analytic Workspace" on page 8-5 - "Setting Object Security on Dimensions" on page 8-6 - "Setting Object Security on Cubes" on page 8-7 - "Creating OLAP Data Security Roles" on page 8-10
+- "Setting Object Security on an Analytic Workspace"

+- "Setting Object Security on Dimensions "

+- "Setting Object Security on Cubes "

+- "Creating OLAP Data Security Roles"

 Figure 8-3 shows the Member Selection tab of the data security policy for PRODUCT.
 Users who have privileges on the PRODUCT dimension based on this policy have access to all Hardware products.
 They do not have access to Software products or Total Product.